How to buy the best fridge freezer

 They’re more expensive than freestanding models, though, and there are fewer to choose from.

-If you've got a large kitchen, you've probably got an American-style fridge freezer on your wish list.
-They're sleek, stylish and contain loads of storage space.
+If you've got a large kitchen, or just want a lot of space for your chilled and frozen goods, you probably have an American-style fridge freezer on your wish list.
+They're sleek, stylish and have loads of storage space.

 Most come with enhanced features, such as separate thermostats for more accurate temperature control, and water and ice dispensers.
 At the same time, however, they’re expensive, pricey to power and take up a lot of floor space.